tatango/slate/source/index.html.md

 }
 ```

-This endpoint gets checks the availability of a keyword.
+This endpoint gets checks the availability of a keyword on the account's short code.

 ### HTTP Request